Sometimes while browsing the web you might notice that you get stuck on Checking if the site connection is secure messages on certain websites.

 - Search for the extension you want to disable, then toggle the nearest button on Off.

-Last, but not least, probably the best option to get rid of Checking your browser before accessing a message is to use a trustworthy VPN, that will always let you navigate anonymously and without any issues.
+Last, but not least, probably the best option to get rid of a checking if the site connection is secure stuck screen is to use a trustworthy VPN, that will always let you navigate anonymously and without any issues.